Legion of Honor (museum): History and building

 Between March 1992 and November 1995 the Legion underwent a major renovation that included seismic strengthening, building systems upgrades, restoration of historic architectural features, and an underground expansion that added 35,000 square feet.
 The Court of Honor was pierced by a pyramidal skylight opening onto the new gallery space below, a quotation in miniature of the Louvre Pyramid.
 The architects for the project were Edward Larrabee Barnes and Mark Cavagnero.

 The plaza and fountain in front of the Legion of Honor is the western terminus of the Lincoln Highway, the first improved road for automobiles across America.
 The terminus marker and an interpretive plaque are located in the southwest corner of the plaza and fountain, just to the left of the Palace, next to the bus stop.
 Dominating the classical plaza is Pax Jerusalemme, a modern sculpture by Mark di Suvero that stirred controversy at its installation in 2000.
 In 2023, US president Joe Biden held a state dinner at the Legion of Honor for world leaders, including Chinese president Xi Jinping.

 Alma de Bretteville Spreckels and her husband Adolph built the museum and donated it to the city.

 The design of the California Palace of the Legion of Honor was based on the Palais de la Légion d'Honneur.

-El Cid Campeador by Anna Hyatt Huntington (1927) on the grounds, facing the Golden Gate.
+El Cid Campeador by Anna Hyatt Huntington (1927), facing the Golden Gate.

 The Thinker by Auguste Rodin (1904) in the inner courtyard.

 Architects Edward Larrabee Barnes and Mark Cavagnero during the 1995 seismic renovation and expansion.

 The Legion of Honor at night.